-The entity has adopted all recognition and measurement requirements in the Australian Accounting Standards except for those within AASB 16 and therefore the lease liabilities and right of use asset relating to [e.g. property leases] have not been recognised.
+The financial statements have been prepared in accordance with the recognition and measurement requirements specified by the Australian Accounting Standards and Interpretations except for those within AASB 16 and therefore the lease liabilities relating to property leases have not been recognised.
 Lease commitments can be found in Note 14.